Here’s a mini-update of some fabulous white tops for work as of April 2022!

 Hunting for opaque white t-shirts for work?
-As of 2021, we’d suggest checking the double layer lines from Boden and Express, Universal Standard’s Foundation line (sizes 00-40), as well as great sources for basic Pima cotton such as LL Bean, Uniqlo, Everlane, Universal Standard and Talbots.
+As of 2022, we’d suggest checking the double layer lines from Boden and Express, as well as great sources for basic Pima cotton such as LL Bean, Uniqlo, Everlane, Universal Standard and Talbots.
 (This $268 tee also gets great reviews for opacity!)

 Sure, we all know what basics professional women are supposed to have in their closets, but if you’re buying one for the first time or replacing one you’ve worn into the ground, it can be a pain to find exactly the right incarnation in stores.
 In “The Hunt,” we search the stores for a basic item that every woman should have.